This is what unconcious racial bias looks like.

 You hope they see you.
 You are almost upon them.

-The one on the right, in the space you would use to pass, looks up.
+The girl on the right, in the space you would use to pass, looks up.
 You think she sees you.

 Your shoulders hit.
 She is taller and heavier than you.
 You take the hit with your whole left side but keep going.